Will Anti-CAA Protests Give Assam Its Next Set of Leaders?

 Doley is among many young activists involved in popular agitations who have now decided to take the political plunge in the upcoming elections in Assam.

-The most prominent names in this category are Asom Jatiya Parishad president Lurinjyoti Gogoi and Rajior Dal chief Akhil Gogoi.
+The most prominent names in this category are Asom Jatiya Parishad president Lurinjyoti Gogoi and Raijor Dal chief Akhil Gogoi.
 More such young activists could also join their ranks as polls draw closer.

 What makes Lurinjyoti Gogoi, Akhil Gogoi, and Pranab Doley important is the fact that they are trying to carve out an alternative political space, instead of joining any of the mainstream parties of Assam such as BJP, Congress, Asom Gana Parishad, and All India United Democratic Front.